Python3pkg/Flask-NewProject/README.md

     pip install Flask-NewProject

 ## Usage Commands ##

+For a skeleton structure:
     flask-skeleton ProjectName

-This will create a skeleton structure with the root folder and package folder named ProjectName in whatever directory you are currently in.
+This will create a simple skeleton structure with app.py created but with no content inside of it.

-In the package folder, it will create app.py and tests.py in the tests folder.
+For a simple structure:
+    flask-simple ProjecName

+This is the same as the skeleton structure with the addition of basic content in app.py and a test.py in the test directory.
+You can also run flask-simple right after flask-skeleton and it will add the basic setup into app.py as well.

 * * *